nbeany/Devforum/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to dMITuss what you would like to change.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)